spacetelescope/jwst/docs/jwst/refpix/arguments.rst

 *  ``--halfwidth``

 The ``halfwidth`` argument is the half-width of convolution kernel to build.
-The numerical value is expected to be a float.
+The numerical value is expected to be an integer.

 *  ``--user_supplied_reffile``